For a perfect fishing combo you also need a reel! Take a look how to choose the best spinning reel for your rod.

 Frankly, Team Daiwa Surf line is just about perfect in every way for shoreline fishermen.
 You can look at these rods and see the quality and craftsmanship that went into making them.

-If you manage to hook a trophy fish, you won’t have any problems getting it to shore even in choppy surf.
-Daiwa makes some of the best offshore fishing rods around.
-So if you’re looking for a quality rod check out the Team Daiwa Surf series.
+If you manage to hook a trophy fish, you won’t have any problems getting it to the shore even in choppy surf.
+They makes some of the best offshore fishing rods around.

 Shimano’s tough Talora trolling rods are the best on the market.
 They’re a surprisingly versatile line of rods, equipped to handle whatever you throw at them.
 It offers a selection of 6 in this series, ranging from 7 to 10 feet long.